Image courtesy of Seventeen

 Lipstick is the one makeup product you will find yourself touching up the most throughout the day.

-To reduce the constant re-application, swap your lipstick for a lip rouge, tint or stain.
-These lip products have a much longer staying power than lipstick, and if you can reduce your application quantity by 2-3 times, isn't that worth the swap?
+Swap your lipstick for a lip rouge, tint or stain.
+These lip products have a much longer staying power than lipstick.
+Here are three products we recommend:

 Image courtesy of Crissy Mac

-*Layering extra coats of shadow is No Bueno.
+Layering extra coats of eyeshadow is No Bueno.
 It will only solve the problem for an hour or so and then you'll end up creasing even harder later in the day.

-To keep that crease at bay, we recommend using your pinky finger to gently smudge your crease-line everytime you make a trip to the bathroom.
+To keep that crease at bay, we recommend using your pinky finger to gently smudge your crease-line, each time you make a trip to the bathroom.
 This will ensure your product isn't building up in the crease and baking itself to the point of no return.

 Heading out after work?
-If you have plans in the evening, then now is the time to freshen up that shadow with 1 extra coat.
-Use a shine control powder to soak up that excess oil first, then layer away, babe!
+If you have plans in the evening, then now is the time to freshen up your shadow without lugging around your entire makeup bag.
+We put together this easy tutorial for how to get a quick shadow look.

 Image courtesy of Good Housekeeping